rolandrgarceau/certainteed-siding-install/README.md

 I have a few fiends that have saw mills.
 I am going to reach out to them and see if there is any antifungal or otherwise treatment for exterior exposed wood application that they treat their material with.
 I have dealt with this before with a product called I-level, and they had a treatment program for their lumber.
 I wanted to mention that to you too because their production facility employs rf and lasers (I know the latter, but I think the former too) to make 24 ft boards come out perfectly straight.
 Every single board gets a serial number and can be tracked to the production date for QC.

-Remind me about the enamel and sander and I will take care of the rusted door just cuz:) If that's the result of a clawing dogor two, we could talk about a guard like the pick guard on that guitar.
+Remind me about the enamel and sander and I will take care of the rusted door just cuz:) If that's the result of a clawing dog or two, we could talk about a guard like the pick guard on that guitar.